Access to Federal and State ProgramsThe

 Department of Catholic Schools assists principals of Catholic schools when participating in government-funded programs such as Title I, Title IIA, and Title III from the Elementary and Secondary Education Act (ESEA).
 In this process, the Department of Catholic Schools establishes regular lines of communication with public school districts and actively pursues the inclusion of the Catholic schools in the planning and implementation of appropriate programs.
 The Department of Catholic Schools appoints a local elementary school principal to act as a liaison between the Catholic schools in the public school district and the members of the staff in routine matters pertaining to government programs.

 School principals must be aware of the Title I, IIA, and III program services available to Catholic school students, teachers, parents/guardians, and other educational personnel.
 Principals need to be proactive in pursuing full participation in all available programs that are consistent with Church philosophy.
 Principals cannot rely on the willingness of public school counterparts to make private school participation a reality.
 It is appropriate for principals to initiate and actively request inclusion in program planning and implementation.
 To determine if the provided services are adequate and equitable, it is necessary to regularly monitor type and quality.
-If the public school district is uncooperative, the principal should bring the concerns to the assistant superintendent of federal and state programs at the Department of Catholic Schools.
+If the public school district is uncooperative, the principal should bring the concerns to the regional superintendent of the Department of Catholic Schools.
 The Department of Catholic Schools and the archdiocese provide support, training, and information on these matters.

 Individual schools should not enter into any agreements for government-funded programs without first consulting with the Department of Catholic Schools, which may also consult with the Office of the Legal Counsel.